-This online communication skills course provides awareness of verbal and non-verbal communication and how they can be aligned to deliver a message with clarity and impact.
+This Communication Skills course online gives you an understanding of the different types of communication and how they can be aligned to deliver messages with impact and clarity.

-By the end of this course you will know why effective communication is so important, how to send clear, concise messages and how to hear and correctly understand messages someone sends to you.
+By the end of this short communication skills training course you will know why effective communication is so important, how to send clear, concise messages and how to hear and correctly understand messages someone sends to you.

 We begin by defining the types of communication.
 Namely, Verbal, Nonverbal and Paraverbal.
 After this, we outline the importance of consistency across these types.

 Secondly, we explore listening skills.
-Because, great communicators must pay attention to both the words and feelings of their audience.
+Importantly, great communicators must pay attention to both the words and feelings of their audience.

-Lastly, the course highlights barriers to effective communication, such as frustration.
+Lastly, this course highlights barriers to effective communication, such as frustration.
 And, nonverbal barriers such as inappropriate appearance.

 - Why communication is so important